Trump Advocates For Public Service On MLK Day, But Spends It At Mar-A-Lago Resort

 Listen @ApplePodcasts: https://t.co/AvdvTPFEJE & @Spotify: https://t.co/LVsLbZ9NOq pic.twitter.com/cFRSyz87gT

+Secretary of Housing and Urban Development Ben Carson toured King's birth home with his wife and spoke at a nearby historic firehouse.

+Toured Dr King’s birth home with my lovely wife.
+Dr. King is an inspiration everyday and today we all celebrate his life and what he stood for— equality for all #MLKDay pic.twitter.com/Ri6V4fP6F4— Ben Carson (@SecretaryCarson) January 15, 2018

-Ronald Reagan signed the bill that made King's birthday a national holiday in 1983, and it was first observed in 1987.
+It was Ronald Reagan who signed the bill that made King's birthday a national holiday in 1983, and it was first observed in 1987.
 In 1994, under Bill Clinton, Congress designated the day as a Day of National Service.
 Since then presidents have undertaken various public service endeavors to mark King's birthday and the legacy he left behind.

 George W. Bush volunteered at Martin Luther King, Jr. Memorial Library in Washington, D.C., and Barack Obama helped out at a homeless shelter.